inaka/android_guidelines/README.md

 /build
 /captures
 ```
- In addition, be careful uploading .iml files, most of the time those files are not necessary.
+ In addition, be careful uploading `.iml` files, most of the time those files are not necessary.

 #### Code format and unused imports
-Always keep a correct code format (indentation, spaces, etc) and avoid unused imports using  Android Studio's shortcut Command+Option+L (in Mac).
+Always keep a correct code format (indentation, spaces, etc) and avoid unused imports using Android Studio's shortcut `Command+Option+L` (in Mac).

 #### File's header
 Delete default header, avoid use headers to indicate only the creator of the file and the date.
-Add a header only if you want to explain the purpose of that file or class.
+Add a header only if you want to explain the `purpose` of that file/class.

 #### Documentation
 Use always JavaDoc and avoid warnings.